Rapport

-The word stems from the French verb rapporter which means literally to carry something back.
-In the sense of how people relate to each other means that what one person sends out the other sends back.
-For example, they may realize that they share similar values, beliefs, knowledge, or behaviors around politics, music or sports.
-This may also mean that the participants engage in reciprocal behaviors such as posture mirroring or in increased coordination in their verbal and nonverbal interactions.
+The word derives from the French verb rapporter which means literally to carry something back (in the sense of how people relate to each other: what one person sends out the other sends back).
+For example, people with rapport may realize that they share similar values, beliefs, knowledge, or behaviors around politics, music, or sports.
+This may also mean that they engage in reciprocal behaviors such as posture mirroring or increased coordination in their verbal and nonverbal interactions.